All Episodes

 So there's three coins.

-The first one is Apple Pie Moonshine.
+The first one is apple pie, moonshine.

-Apple pie moonshine.
+Apple pie, moonshine.

-So the other one is moonshine cherries.
+The other one is moonshine cherry.

 But the funny thing about this, she says a little chocolate ice cream, a little moonshine cherry.